owoshch/owoshch.github.io/_posts/2018-3-17-grammar_checker.md

     url="https://grammar-checker.herokuapp.com/api"
 %}

-**Disclaimer:** This system is trained on movie dialogs dataset.
+**tl;dr** bi-LSTM model for characters and words embedding overtakes the Window classification model and reaches 0.764 f1-score on dev and test sets.
+This system is trained on movie dialogs dataset.
 Hopefully, with a larger dataset we will be able to achieve better performance.
 System still fails with sequences like `I have a ball.
 The ball is red.`